RahulSDeshpande/tyriar.github.io/_posts/2014-01-19-binomial-heap.md

 isfeatured  : 1
 preview     : /images/2014/01/19/binomial-heap.svg
 socialimage : /images/2014/01/19/preview.png
-intro       : A binomial heap is a priority queue data structure similar to the binary heap only with a more strict structure, it supports quicker merging of two heaps in \(&Theta;(\log n)\) at the cost of a slower find minimum operation.
+intro       : A binomial heap is a priority queue data structure similar to the binary heap only with a more strict structure, it supports quicker merging of two heaps in \(Θ(\log n)\) at the cost of a slower find minimum operation.
 A binomial heap is made up of a series of unique 'binomial trees' which are constructed from smaller binomial trees.
 ---

 {% include post-image.html class="right-col" alt="Binomial heap" src="/images/2014/01/19/binomial-heap.svg" %}